sncxyz/aocli/README.md

 ```

 ## Solutions
-A solution to a day consists of a call to `aoc::parts!` from aocli-runner and a function for each solved part.
+A solution to a day consists of a call to `aoc::parts!` from aoclib and a function for each solved part.

 The input is passed in as a `&[&str]`, split by line, with whitespace trimmed from the end of the input file.